Zadar: High Middle Ages

-Zadar was especially devastated in 1202 after the Venetian Doge Enrico Dandolo used the crusaders, on their Fourth Crusade to Palestine, to lay siege to the city.
+The conflict ended in 1202 when Doge Enrico Dandolo used the crusaders, on their Fourth Crusade to Palestine, to lay siege to the city.
 The crusaders were obliged to pay Venice for sea transport to Egypt.
 As they were not able to produce enough money, the Venetians used them to initiate the Siege of Zadar, when the city was ransacked, demolished and robbed.
 Emeric, king of Croatia and Hungary, condemned the crusade, because of an argument about the possible heresy committed by God's army in attacking a Christian city.
 Nonetheless, Zadar was devastated and captured, with the population escaping into the surrounding countryside.
 Pope Innocent III excommunicated the Venetians and crusaders involved in the siege.

-Two years later, 1204, under the leadership of the Croatian nobleman Domald from Šibenik, most of the refugees returned and liberated the city from what remained of the crusader force.
-In the same year Domald became comes (duke) of Zadar, but the following year Venetian authority was re-established and a peace agreement signed with hard conditions for the citizens.
-The only profit which the Communal Council of Zadar derived from this was one third of the city's harbour taxes, probably insufficient even for the most indispensable communal needs.
+According to Nada Klaić and Ivo Petricioli, the only profit which the Communal Council of Zadar derived from the re-establishment of Venetian authority was one third of the city's harbour taxes, probably insufficient even for the most indispensable communal needs.
+The city, aspiring to autonomy, rose up again in 1239, expelling Count Giovanni Michiel.
+However, it was quickly reconquered.
+Again in 1242, a new revolt forced Zadar into Hungarian hands, expelling Count Giovanni Michiel; but the following year Reniero Zeno's fleet retook it.
+This time Venice sent a colony of Venetians to the city to strengthen its control over the population.
+Michiel Morosini was appointed Count of Zadar.
+Yet another revolt broke out in 1311, leading to a new war.
+In 1312 the new doge, Marino Zorzi, sent a fleet against them, but the city was able to defend itself.
+In 1313 the siege resumed, and the people of Zadar finally chose to make new pacts of submission with Venice.
+In 1345 the city was pushed into yet another revolt by Louis I of Hungary, causing the outbreak of yet another war.
+The Hungarians were disastrously defeated in 1346 and the city passed again to Venice.